FDA/Mechanistic-COVID-19-Model/Fig5/README.md

-## This set of code generates Figure 5 (calibrating disease model using the clinical placebo survival curve in mild and sever cases) in the manuscript.
+## This set of code generates Figure 5 (calibrating and validating the full model based on the clinical endpoint of time to recovery) in the manuscript.
-It runs sequential simulations for a population of 2000 virtual patients to calculate the percentage of recovered patients in the mild and severe patient groups for the placebo arm (calibration) and the remdesivire arm (validation), followed by a 100 virtual patient population sets that is randomly sampled from 2000 virtual patients (sample size equal to 100) to calculate the model's predicted mean and variablity of the recovered patients percentage and overlay them with clinical data.
+It simulates the clinical trial of ACTT.
+100 subpopulations (each subpopulation 100 virtual patients) were sampled from the 2000 virtual patients (used in Fig 2) to match the reported recovered% on each day in the placebo arm (model calibraiton).
+Then the same subpopulations went through remdesivir therapy to predict the recovered% on each day, which is then compared to the reported values in the remdesivir arm (model validation).
+Similar to ACTT, patients were stratified into mild and severe strata in Figure 5.

 ## Running the code---------------------------------------------------------
 All simulations are run in R-4.0.2